thien/fakenews/report/report.md

 ## Naive Bayes Classifier

-Words that are found in the test document but not in the training document are **ignored.** This is chosen to reinforce the value of the training data.
+Words (or n-grams) found in the test document that are not in the training document are **ignored.** This is chosen to reinforce the utility of the training data.
 With $\alpha$ as the conditional probability of a word or a wordgroup for a given class, $\epsilon$ being the class itself, the naive bayes classifier is composed of the formula:

 $$\beta = (count(\alpha,\epsilon) + 1) / (count(\epsilon) + vocabulary)$$
 $$ P(X|Y) =  \beta \cdot \gamma $$

 Where $\gamma$ represents the probability of a class.
 For the n-grams model, they are treated in the same vein as term-frequency; for instance we collate the frequency of a particular n-gram to calculate their conditional probability.
-For TF-IDF, we substitute the term frequency with their tf-idf value.
+For TF-IDF, we substitute the term frequency with their TF-IDF value.

 This formula is used on each of the classes (fake and real), and the class is chosen based on whether its probability is higher than the other.

 # Deep Learning

-For deep learning, we subject each document using a public dataset, the glove word2vec model (which can be found [at https://nlp.stanford.edu/projects/glove/](https://nlp.stanford.edu/projects/glove/)) as a premise to compare the documents against.
+For deep learning, we subject each document using the glove word2vec model (which can be found [at https://nlp.stanford.edu/projects/glove/](https://nlp.stanford.edu/projects/glove/)) as the base to compare the documents against.

 Four different activation functions are tested to maximise the performance of both the LSTM and the regular recurrent neural network, Linear, ReLu, Sigmoid, and tanh.
 Whilst Linear and ReLu are quite similar, they all provide different ranges.

-Training was performed with one epoch, but was repeated 10 times to deduce an average.
+Sigmoid is used as our activation function.
+This is a natural decision as its range (from 0 to 1 inclusive) fits well with the probability ranges needed to determine the two classes.

+The vanishing gradient isn't necessarily a big issue due to the number of layers involved (which is not enough to justify the use of linear activation functions such as ReLu, as shown in our results).

 Otherwise, the structure for both LSTM and the RNN models remain the same.
 A binary entropy loss function is used to reduce the chances of overfitting the training data.
-Root Mean Square propagation is chosen to adapt the learning rate for each of the parameters.
+Root Mean Square propagation is chosen due to its suitability to  adapt the learning rate for each of the parameters.
 This goes in hand with the training data, as it has varying article sizes (which could be either very short or extensibly long.)
-Dropout layers are used to also help reduce the chances of overfitting of the data.
+Dropout layers have been considered, as they can also help reduce the chances of overfitting of the data, but it was found to reduce the overall performance of the classifier.
+This may be due to the small number of epochs.

-Sigmoid is used as our activation function.
-This is a natural decision as its range (from 0 to 1 inclusive) fits well with the probability ranges needed to determine the two classes.

-The vanishing gradient isn't necessarily a big issue due to the number of layers involved (which is not enough to justify the use of linear activation functions such as ReLu, as shown in our results).
+An embedding layer is used to interpret the word2vec indexes (which are used as the input values) to a vector in the embedding matrix.
+The GloVe data is used as input, and we also test the model with a random matrix.
+This allows us to utilise a continuous, distributed representation of the words, such that words of some similarity are mapped within similar regions.

 During testing, there may be the case where words that are in the test set may not exist in the training data or in the glove dataset.
 In this situation, we create a new vector that utilises the mean of the vectors of the first 1000 glove words.
 (Note that the glove dataset is ordered in terms of word frequency, so the most popular words appear first, and so on.)
 This is to help create a fair comparison between the shallow and deep learning methods.
 Naturally, sentence padding utilises a zero vector.

-Of course, increasing the epoch size increases the chances of improving the accuracy.
-This may come with the tradeoff of potentially overfitting the data.
-However, measurements are taken at the first epoch, and 10 epochs.
-This is due to the constraints on computation.
+Training was performed with 10 epochs, and was repeated 10 times to deduce an average.
+The outputs of the neural network is rounded to the nearest integer to indicate a class it has guessed, given an input document.

 # Results
 <!--